Proudly serving Kentucky including Lexington, Frankfort & Nearby

 To ensure corrosion resistance, a galvanized coating is placed on all components of the foundation wall anchors.
 These anchors are kept in a fixed position by the soil pressure.
 This, in turn, allows wall anchors and adjustment nuts to exert pressure on the foundation wall.

-Positioning a wall plate cover on a foundation wall in Shelbyville.
+Positioning a wall plate cover on a foundation wall in Danville.

 Installing Wall Anchor Plates